nipkownix/re4_tweaks/README.md

 		 * Flip down: End
 		 * Flip left: Insert
 		 * Flip right: Page Up

+ * **Jet Ski tricks using keyboard/mouse** - Although a relatively unknown feature, you can do tricks while riding the Jet Ski in the very last section of the game if playing with a controller.
+This mod adds keyboard/mouse bindings for this, as the devs apparently forgot to do so.

  * **Rebind keyboard QTE keys** - The vanilla game doesn't allow the user to change the main QTE keys, being "X" and "C".
 Changing them via an .ini file is possible, but the on screen prompts don't change to match the new keys, leading to confusion.
 This mod changes the default QTE keys to be "A" and "D", both customizable and with proper on screen prompt support.